Did you know?

 Diet

 The Crown of thorns’ hue depends on dietary or geographic location.
-Crown-of-thorns starfish feed on almost any coral, and the population size, sea circulation, and species diversity impact their dietary inclinations and activity patterns.
-Branching and table corals, which belong to the same genera as those that are most susceptible to bleaching, are what Crown of thorns normally consume most frequently.
+This starfish feeds on any coral, and the population size, sea circulation, and species diversity impact their dietary inclinations and activity patterns.
+Branching and table corals, which belong to the same genera as those that are most susceptible to bleaching, are what it normally consumes.

-However, Crown of thorns may devour other corals like Porites or foliose corals when branching coral growth is inadequate due to an excess of Crown of thorns or external conditions.
-Along with eating hard corals, Crown of thorns may also consume soft corals, algae, sponges, and creatures that form encrusting layers.
+However, it may devour other corals like porites or foliose corals when branching coral growth is inadequate due to an excess of the crown of thorns.
+Along with eating hard corals, it may also consume soft corals, algae, sponges, and creatures that form encrusting layers.

 Reproduction

 Depending on the location of each colony, the Crown of thorns spawns periodically in the summertime.
-Northern hemisphere populations typically spawn between the months of August, whereas southern hemisphere populations typically breed around November and February.
-The males and females of Crown of thorns starfish mate by releasing their gametes into the ocean, where they are fertilized.
+Northern hemisphere populations typically spawn between August, whereas southern hemisphere populations typically breed around November and February.
+The males and females mate by releasing their gametes into the ocean, where they are fertilized.

 Crown of thorns emit compounds that cause organisms close to begin reproducing.
 But not every member of a population spawns at the same moment.
-The Crown of thorns will ascend to a high ledge on a coral column before arching its body to lay its eggs.
+It will ascend to a high ledge on a coral column before arching its body to lay its eggs.
 Then it will vigorously swing its arms and jerk its limbs while it releases gametes from 5 openings from the surface of the body.

 Threats

 Crown of thorns have long, venomous spikes to defend them against a variety of predators, yet predation still happens, as evidenced by the fact as many adults as 60% within a population could be missing arms.
-Crown of thorns juveniles exhibit more enigmatic behaviors and reside in cracks and on the underparts of crevices.
+Juveniles exhibit more enigmatic behaviors and reside in cracks and on the underparts of crevices.

-Giant triton shells, White-lined pufferfish, Harlequin shrimp, Triggerfish, and Lined fireworms are natural predators of Crown of thorns.
+Giant triton shells, pufferfish, harlequin shrimp, triggerfish, and lined fireworms are natural predators of Crown of Thorns.
 They have stiff, plate-like scales and powerful, sharp teeth that enable them to tear off portions of tissue on a Crown of thorns while fixed on a coral.

 1. Crown of thorns is the second largest starfish in the world, reaching a length of 3.2 ft.